 2. Age doesn’t matter

 Another question I get often: ‘Am I too young for Botox?’
-While this is a valid question, I’ll explain to you why I’m all about people getting Botox while they’re younger, and especially when lines are just starting to form.
-As Botox works by minimizing or stopping muscle movement where injected, you can usually prevent lines from staying once they’ve started to form.
-This is a great time to get Botox because you’re now helping keep the skin integrity ‘divet-free’ which is a lot easier to fix than when lines start to get deep.
+While this is a valid question, I’ll explain to you why I’m all about people getting Botox or Dysport while they’re younger, and especially when lines are just starting to form.
+As Botox and Dysport work by minimizing or stopping muscle movement where injected, you can usually prevent lines from staying once they’ve started to form.
+This is a great time to get neuromodulators done because you’re now helping keep the skin integrity ‘divet-free’ which is a lot easier to fix than when lines start to get deep.
 This also means you can generally get away with smaller doses, or ‘Baby Botox’ (remember, youthful faces move).
-Not to mention, the American Society of Plastic Surgery has found that Botox injections of 20-29-year-old’s has increased by 28 percent since 2010.
+Not to mention, the American Society of Plastic Surgery has found that neurotoxin injections of 20-29-year-old’s has increased by 28 percent since 2010.
 Praise be prevention!

-On the flip side, it’s never too late to get Botox.
-Everyone responds differently and sometimes I’m amazed at the results I get with one treatment of Botox on deep lines!
+On the flip side, it’s never too late to get Botox or Dysport.
+Everyone responds differently, and sometimes I’m amazed at the results I get with one treatment on deep lines!